noiseprotocol/noise_spec/noise.md

 7.3.
 Interactive patterns
 --------------------------

-The following 16 handshake patterns represent interactive protocols where the initiator and responder exchange messages to agree on a shared key.
+The following example handshake patterns represent interactive protocols.

+    Naming convention for interactive patterns:

       N_ = no static key for initiator
-     K_ = static key for initiator known to responder X_ = static key for initiator transmitted to responder I_ = static key for initiator immediately transmitted to responder
+      K_ = static key for initiator known to responder X_ = static key for initiator transmitted to responder I_ = static key for initiator immediately transmitted to responder, without regard for identity-hiding

       _N = no static key for responder
-     _K = static key for responder known to initiator _E = static key plus a semi-ephemeral key for responder known to initiator _X = static key for responder transmitted to initiator
+      _K = static key for responder known to initiator _X = static key for responder transmitted to initiator

     Noise_NN():                      Noise_KN(s):